raven-panda/01-symfony-library/README.md

 To create a schematized diagram of the database, I use MySQL Workbench.

+### PHP 8.2.9

+This project is created with a PHP framework, so I use PHP 8.2.9.

 ### Symfony 7.0.3

 The application is built with the framework **Symfony 7.0.3**, and I use **Symfony CLI 5.8.4** to run symfony commands.